History of our Commission

 A public plebiscite showed support for the change and Council even requested that a separate vote be held for the 86 members of the police force.
 An overwhelming majority supported being governed by a commission.

 Council formally asked the provincial legislature to amend Calgary’s City Charter in January 1934 so a police commission could be formed.
 Three months later, provincial approval was granted.

 Calgary’s new police commission had broad responsibilities that included licensing, traffic control, directing the police chief and disciplining officers.
 It was made up of the individuals holding three different offices: the mayor, the senior judge of the district court, and the senior police court magistrate.
 In 1934, these positions were held by Mayor Andrew Davidson, Judge E.P.
 McNeill, and Magistrate H.G.
 Scott.

 The first Calgary Police Commission meeting was held on May 11, 1934.

 Commissioners hit the ground running, directing at their first meeting that Chief David Ritchie update the Calgary Police Force’s manual, which had not been changed since 1912.
 During their first year, the commission also designed new stop signs for the city, revoked a taxi driver’s licence, worked with the school board to address school break and enters, and recommended to council that several cigar shops be closed.

-The role of the Calgary Police Commission has also changed substantially with responsibility for licensing and traffic control being returned to the city administration, and responsibility for investigating and disciplining police misconduct now largely being handled by other specialized bodies.
+The role of the Calgary Police Commission has also changed substantially with responsibility for licensing and traffic control being returned to the city administration and provincial bodies now being far more involved in investigating police use of force and addressing serious police misconduct.

-What has never changed though is the main function of the commission – providing independent governance and oversight of Calgary’s police on behalf of all Calgarians.
+What has never changed is the Calgary Police Commission’s main function – to provide independent governance of Calgary’s police on behalf of all Calgarians.